RTNO1/NVIDIA-DLI-Workshop/ENG/README.md

 ## Fundamentals of Deep Learning Worskhop, an NVIDIA Deep Learning Institute（DLI）Certified Course
 ### Date and Time:
-We plan to run the workshop at the end of the autumn semester of the 2022 academic year.
+We plan to run the workshop in English at the end of the autumn semester of the 2022 academic year.
 ### Place:
 Zoom (to be announced to registered participants)
 ### Content: